How the Process Works

 - A third option includes the local LDC and the transmitter working together to plan necessary local infrastructure investments.

-Initial recommendations from this process are published in a Scoping Assessment Outcome Report, posted for two weeks on the webpage for the regional planning area for public comment.
+Initial recommendations from this process are published in a Scoping Assessment Outcome Report and are posted for public comment for two weeks on the webpage for the regional planning area.
 The final report, also posted on the website, considers all comments.

 At this stage, community and stakeholder engagement begins with outreach to municipalities and Indigenous communities.
 Intended to introduce the regional planning process and the potential for involvement, this initial outreach provides details on the Scoping Assessment and focuses on collecting any information required at that time.